Lovion FLOAT Workflow for Circulation Procedure

 The written response and the drawing plan is attached to the development proposal.
 Affected organisational division are notified about having received their response.
 This process step is completed once the processing status is updated.

 After the response has been sent to the original enquirer, the enquirer has the opportunity to reply with a new response, which is sent to the central coordinator.
 The enquirer's reaction can result in further responses being required, thus starting a new circulation procedure for the same proposed development.
-The Development proposal is updated by the central coordinator and the additional processing steps can commence.
+The Development proposal is updated by the central coordinator and additional processing steps can commence.

 - Process transparency in the entire comapny